ssnau/blocking/README.md

 - `<scirpt src="/t/busy-3s.js"></script>`, the script will execute a loop for 3s while it will blocking everything on the page.
 - `<script src="/t/wait-2s-busy-3s.js"></script>`, combine this two macro you will get a script that require 2s to download and 3s to be executed.

-This rule is also applied to CSS.
+These rules are also applied to CSS.

-- `<link rel="stylesheet" href="/t/wait-3s.css" />` will get a empty style sheet after 3s.
+- `<link rel="stylesheet" href="/t/wait-3s.css" />` will get an empty style sheet after 3s.
 - `<link rel="stylesheet" href="/t/wait-3s-red.css" />`, the last word of the request means the body color property in the incoming css file, after the css is applied your document background will turn red.